Chivas de Guadalajara arrives on December 24 with a long list of orders for Santa

 Saying Christmas is synonymous with gifts, joys and dreams, three words with which you could define the present you are looking for Chivas de Guadalajara.
-The rojiblanco team reaches a holiday season in which they have a long list of orders for the main protagonist of this day: Santa.
+The rojiblanco team reaches a holiday season in which it has a long list of requests for the main protagonist of this day: Santa.

 1. Announcement by Roberto Alvarado